fimshagal/tardigrade/readme.md

 ### Small size

-Tardigrade had a really small size
+Tardigrade had a small size

 ### Ease of async